anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The past has no power to stop you from being present now.
-Only your grievance about the past can do that.
+Quote: One's life has value so long as one attributes value to the life of others, by means of love, friendship, indignation and compassion.

-By: Eckhart Tolle
+By: Simone de Beauvoir